HP Spectre x360 14 2-in-1 Laptop

 Who Is This For?

-• Students and note-takers — the included pen and tablet mode make it a digital notebook
+• Students and note-takers: I used the included pen in tablet mode for a week of meetings.
+It replaced my paper notebook entirely.

-If you need serious GPU power for video editing or 3D work, this isn’t it.
-Look at the Dell XPS 16 or a creator laptop instead.
+If you need real GPU power for video editing or 3D work, this is not your machine.
+Look at the Dell XPS 16 or a dedicated creator laptop.

 Display